 How Boston Children’s Hospital approaches fibromyalgia

 The doctors who treat fibromyalgia are specialists in caring for the muscles, joints and connective tissues, called rheumatologists.
-Children’s Hospital Boston has one of the largest pediatric rheumatology departments in the U.S., seeing more than 4,000 outpatients and almost 1,000 inpatients every year -- which gives our physicians broad experience with fibromyalgia and related illnesses.
+Boston Children’s has one of the largest pediatric rheumatology programs in the U.S., seeing more than 4,000 outpatients and almost 1,000 inpatients every year — which gives our physicians broad experience with fibromyalgia and related illnesses.

 Our rheumatologists also work closely together with other Children’s specialists to care for your child.
 This teamwork is vital in fibromyalgia, because the treatment plan often involves pain specialists, sleep specialists, physical therapists and practitioners of complementary medicine, like acupuncture.

 Finally, Children’s is always looking for ways to better diagnose and treat fibromyalgia, as well as learn more about how this chronic condition works.
 For example, our researchers are working to develop biomarkers — things in the body, like certain protein levels, that help identify or track an ailment — for fibromyalgia.
 Such a biomarker could potentially be used to diagnose fibromyalgia in children and monitor how well they’re responding to treatment.